 Why use VolunteerMatch?

 As the largest active network of volunteer recruiters, VolunteerMatch gets more than 125,000 visitors each week – a big reason why we have become the #1 search result for “volunteer” at both Yahoo! and Google.
-VolunteerMatch is a nonprofit, online, national service matching volunteers with over 70,000 nonprofit organizations and programs – and our network is increasing by over 250 organizations and 7000 new members each week.
+VolunteerMatch is a nonprofit, online, national service matching volunteers with over 70,000 nonprofit organizations and programs – and our network is increasing by over 250 organizations and 7,000 new members each week.
 VolunteerMatch is simply the best destination on the Web to find a great place to volunteer or recruit passionate volunteers to support your mission.

 By participating in the Get Involved Initiative you receive the advanced “Community Leader” tools for free for all of your branches, along with promoting your listings on the “hub”, a branded website to promote California libraries as centers for civic engagement and great places to volunteer. http://californialibraries.volunteermatch.org/